rakibulislamrabby/paduka-point-asmnt/README.md

-# Getting Started with Create React App
+# This Site Name is Paduka Point

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is Live Link [Create React App](https://cheerful-rugelach-f4f287.netlify.app/).

+## Technology used for this site

+1. RectJS
+2. Bootstrap

 ## Available Scripts